How do I use AWS CLI with Wasabi?

 You should then be able to use --profile wasabi

-after every command instead of typing out the entire URL.
+after each command instead of typing out the entire URL.

 Example: